Kim So-hyun: 2012–2014: Rising popularity and teenage roles

-2015–2016: Transition to lead roles and hosting
+2015–2016: Transition to leading roles and hosting

 In 2015, Kim made a special appearance as the sister of the male lead in A Girl Who Sees Smells, played by Park Yoo-chun, whom she reunited with for the third time after Rooftop Prince and Missing You.
-On April 18, Kim stepped down from her Music Core MC posts after two years.
+On 18 April, Kim stepped down from her Music Core host posts after two years.
 Kim starred in KBS's school series Who Are You: School 2015, playing dual roles as twins Lee Eun-bi and Go Eun-byul.
 She was awarded "Star of the Year" at the eighth Korea Drama Awards for her performance.
-On November 21, Kim held her first overseas promotion schedule at Sunshine City, Hong Kong.
-At the end of the year, Kim became the MC of the 2015 KBS Drama Awards with Jun Hyun-moo and Park Bo-gum.
+On 21 November, Kim held her first overseas promotion schedule at Sunshine City, Hong Kong.
+At the end of the year, Kim became the host of the 2015 KBS Drama Awards with Jun Hyun-moo and Park Bo-gum.

 In 2016, she returned to the big screen in a romance film Pure Love opposite Do Kyung-soo, playing the heroine of the film who has a beautiful voice but suffers from a leg injury.
 Kim then starred in a mystery-school web drama Nightmare Teacher alongside Lee Min-hyuk, playing a class president who discovers mysterious secrets of the school.
 The drama was filmed and featured nine students at Hosan University.
 The same year, Kim starred in Park Hye-ryun's three-episode drama special Page Turner opposite actors Ji Soo and Shin Jae-ha.
 She played the role of a "piano genius" who lost her sight after an accident.
 The number of video previews released in the web and mobile achieved 600,000 views which was considered "an unusual number" as a one-act play.
-Kim's first fan meeting Lovely Day in Taiwan was held at Ming Chuan University on April 9.
 She was dubbed as the "Korean Wave Fairy" by the Taiwanese media.
-On June 4, Kim hosted the 2016 Dream Concert with Leeteuk and Hong Jong-hyun.
+On 4 June, Kim hosted the 2016 Dream Concert with Leeteuk and Hong Jong-hyun.
 She made her next acting move in the horror-comedy Hey Ghost, Let's Fight with Ok Taec-yeon, and played as the 13-year-old Princess Deokhye in the film The Last Princess, for which Park A-reum of K-pop Herald praised Kim for her in-depth emotional acting in the scene before her farewell to her mother (which Park called heartbreaking), as well as the high sync rate with Son Ye-jin.
 Also, Jung An-ji of Sports Chosun praised her for the historical accuracy of portraying the princess: citing she acted "perfectly" with the life of a girl during the Korean Empire.
 She had a recurring guest role in the hit fantasy drama Guardian: The Lonely and Great God.
-Kim showed an overwhelming presence and increased audience immersion in the early stage of the drama making a big impact as a cameo.
+Kim showed an overwhelming presence and increased audience immersion in the early stage of the show, making a big impact as a cameo.